Abbé Faria: Legacy

 There is a bronze statue of Faria trying to hypnotise a woman in central Panjim, Goa, India (next to the former Government Secretariat or Idalcão palace).
 It was sculpted in 1945 by Ramchandra Pandurang Kamat or earlier by Constâncio Fernandes.
-Portugal commemorated the 250th anniversary of the Faria's in May 2006 by releasing a postcard (featuring his statue in Panjim, India.
+Portugal commemorated the 250th anniversary of Faria's birth in May 2006 by releasing a postcard and stamp (featuring his statue in Panjim, India.
 A street in the Areeiro zone of Lisbon is also named in his honour.

 An authentic caricature of him is preserved in the National Library of Paris.
 A prominent thoroughfare in the city of Margao in Goa, India is named Rua Abade Faria (Abbé Faria Street) in his honour.
 On this street, there was an educational institution called Instituto Abade Faria which imparted Portuguese language secondary school education known as "Lyceum studies", consisting of First Year to Fifth Year classes.
 It ceased to function after the liberation of Goa.

-French novelist Alexandre Dumas' 1844 novel The Count of Monte Cristo features a prominent character named Abbé Faria, who was imprisoned in the Château d'If in solitary confinement, and he learned a certain self-control while imprisoned.
-Otherwise, the character does not have a strong resemblance to his historical analogue.
+French novelist Alexandre Dumas' 1844 novel The Count of Monte Cristo features a prominent character named Abbé Faria, who is imprisoned in the Château d'If in solitary confinement.
+Faria exercises a certain self-control while held there, but apart from this the character does not have a strong resemblance to his historical counterpart.

 Abbé Faria, a play by Indian writer Asif Currimbhoy, dramatizes Faria's life and views as a revolutionary priest and premier hypnotist.
 It was published by Writers Workshop.
 Jaime Valfredo Rangel presented a paper in tribute of his 200th birth anniversary to the Governor of Portuguese India, Paulo Bernard Guedes.

 The Institute of Clinical Hypnosis and Counselling was established in the Indian state of Kerala as a memorial to Faria.

-Kator Re Bhaji, is a play was written and directed by Isabel de Santa Rita Vas and performed by the Mustard Seed Art Company, an Indian theatre troupe from Goa, which celebrated the 250th anniversary of Faria's birth.
+Kator Re Bhaji, is a play that was written and directed by Isabel de Santa Rita Vas and performed by the Mustard Seed Art Company, an Indian theatre troupe from Goa, in celebration of the 250th anniversary of Faria's birth.
 Laurent Carrer included the first English translation of Faria's single tome, originally written in French as De la cause du sommeil lucide ou Etude de la nature de l’homme (On the Cause of Lucid Sleep or Study On The Nature of Man) in his 2004 José Custódio de Faria: Hypnotist, Priest and Revolutionary.